-Those people who were not able to verbally communicate with staff, were able to demonstrate their understanding about what they were being asked and could make their wishes known.
 Staff were responsive to people's communication styles and gave people information and choices in ways that they could understand.
 Staff used plain English and repeated messages as necessary to help people understand what was being said.
 Staff were patient when speaking with people and understood and respected that some people needed more time to respond.
-People's care plans contained a 'communication passport' which provided information about their communication style.
-For example, one person's passport stated 'I will push something away if I don't like it' and 'I will sit at the table if I am hungry'.

 When appropriate, people's families were involved in discussions about their care planning, which reflected their assessed needs.
-One family member told us, "The manager always tells me what is happening with [my relative] and asks for my views".
+One family member told us, "I always come when [my relative] has their assessment.
+They talk to [my relative] so they are included in the decisions".

 People experienced care and support from staff who were knowledgeable about their needs and the things that were important to them in their lives.
 Staff's understanding of the care people required was enhanced through the use of support plans, which detailed people's preferences, backgrounds, medical conditions and behaviours.
+The advocate told us, "Care plans are always made available to me and any reported incidents are always well documented and explained to me when I attend".
 Each person had an 'easy read' health action plan supported by pictorial representations suitable for the needs of the person they related to.
 Where possible, this was used to encourage people to become involved in developing their care plan.